-- The board chair (who serves as Nominating Committee vice chair) - The board vice chair-chair elect - The immediate past board chair (who serves as Nominating Committee chair), or in the event the immediate past board chair is unable to serve, the person designated by the current board chair and endorsed by the board of directors - Up to six other members from the membership at large, appointed by the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made)
+- The Board Chair (who serves as Nominating Committee Vice Chair) - The Board Vice Chair-Chair Elect - The Immediate Past Board Chair (who serves as Nominating Committee Chair), or in the event the Immediate Past Board Chair is unable to serve, the person designated by the current Board Chair and endorsed by the Board of Directors - Up to six other members from the membership at large, appointed by the Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made)

-The composition of the committee should reflect AACSB's regional representation as well as its commitment to diversity, equity, inclusion, and belonging.
+The composition of the Committee should reflect AACSB's commitment to diversity and inclusion.

-- 1. No later than May 1, the board chair (who becomes immediate past chair at the conclusion of his or her current term), or his or her designated representative, invites suggestions for Nominating Committee members for the next fiscal year beginning July 1.
-Each director, committee chair, affinity group chair and regional president will be encouraged to submit names of possible Nominating Committee members.
-Recommendations are due to the vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made) within 30 days of the request.
+- No later than May 1, the Board Chair (who becomes Immediate Past Chair at the conclusion of his or her current term), or his or her designated representative, invites suggestions for Nominating Committee members for the next fiscal year beginning July 1.
+Each Director, committee chair, affinity group chair and regional president will be encouraged to submit names of possible Nominating Committee members.
+Recommendations are due to the Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made) within 30 days of the request.

-- 2. The vice chair-chair elect (who shall preside as board chair during the year for which the appointments are made) appoints the Nominating Committee no later than July 1 of the year of service.
+- 2. The Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made) appoints the Nominating Committee no later than July 1 of the year of service.

-- 3. The committee chair, or his or her designated representative, issues a request for nominations for open AACSB officer and director positions by July 15, due by August 15, to:
+- 3. The Committee Chair, or his or her designated representative, issues a request for nominations for open AACSB Officer and Director positions by July 15, due by August 15, to

 - a.
 AACSB Board of Directors

 - b.
-AACSB committee chairs
+AACSB Committee Chairs

 - c.
-Affinity Group chairs
+Affinity Group Chairs

 - d.
 Regional presidents

 - e.
-Accreditation committee members
+Accreditation Committee Members

-Nominations are solicited through AACSB LINK to all organizations.
+Nominations are solicited through AACSB LINK to all Organizations.
 To assist the Nominating Committee in candidate selection, nominators must include a completed Nominee Data Form with each nomination submitted.